AbhijithAJ/IOTSocket/README.md

 **How is it secured ?**

-To prevent Replay attacks and device cloning attacks.

-For every data transmission from client to server or vice versa there is a time stamp which is compared with server/client present time.
-If the time doesn't match (tolerance of -2 sec) or if there is any reused time then socket is closed.
+To prevent Replay attacks and device cloning attacks, every data transmission from client to server or vice versa there is a time stamp which is compared with server/client present time.
+If the time doesn't match (tolerance of -3 sec) or if there is any reused time then socket is closed.

 By using these headers for every transmission, IOT devices over WiFi can also be secured.